What are your chances of acceptance?

 What’s Covered:

-Completing an internship has all kinds of benefits, from getting experience in a field you’re interested in to building relationships with people who can act as mentors down the line.
-And, in addition to giving you an opportunity to spend some time exploring one of your passions, internships can help your college application stand out, especially at the most selective schools.
-Finding internship opportunities available to high school students can be challenging, so we’ve compiled a list of 15 programs in the Phoenix area.
+Completing an internship has all kinds of benefits, from getting experience in a field of interest to building relationships with people who can act as mentors down the line.
+In addition to allowing you to spend some time exploring one of your passions, internships can also help your college application stand out, especially at the most selective schools.
+Finding internship opportunities available to high school students is challenging, so we’ve compiled a list of 14 programs in the Phoenix area.

 This program is perfect for students who are thinking of studying pre-med in college, as many participants say that it inspired their interest in medicine.
 Some have even returned to the program as medical students!